 For more of the best hotels in Guanajuato:

 The hottest months to visit Guanajuato are April May and June.
 The dryest months tend to be November and December.
-The rest of the time Guanajuato has a temperate weather.
+The rest of the time Guanajuato has a temperate climate.

 Flights to Guanajuato airport (BJX) from the US are from Chicago, Houston, Dallas, Los Angeles and Atlanta.
-For the latest airfare deals click here for more information.
 Guanajuato Airport is located between the cities of Leon and Guanajuato, it is a midsize airport with just one terminal for both domestic and international flights.

 Car Rental can be organised from Guanajuato Airport on arrival or from Guanajuato.
 Click here for more information.